 - The “right content” is simply a matter of giving valuable information to your target market that is remarkable.
 If you’re a company that makes industrial boilers, then perhaps you provide a 5-minute informational video on how your boilers provide the most energy at the lowest cost and are “green”.

-Think of your free content, free trials, free samples, etc. as IOUs.
-When you continue to give, give and give, then you’ll eventually get (that’s a Gary Vaynerchuck quote).
+Think of your valuable content as IOUs.
+When you continue to give, give and give, then you’ll eventually get.
+It’s the simple law of reciprocity.